crowdwave/checkpoint401/README.md

 Have a look at the files in the config directory of this repository for a practical example of how to use Checkpoint 401.

+Exploring the code in the config directory will give you an understanding that you cannot get from reading this documentation page alone.

 ## Defining Routes